stevedonovan/gentle-intro/src/pain-points.md

 ### Iterators

-Iterators in C++ are defined fairly informally; they generate smart pointers, usually starting with `c.begin()` and ending with `c.end()`.
+Iterators in C++ are defined fairly informally; they involve smart pointers, usually starting with `c.begin()` and ending with `c.end()`.
 Operations on iterators are then implemented as stand-alone template functions, like `std::find_if`.